Our Ministry and Mission

 As Brigham's church we minister to the spiritual needs of the village communities of Brigham and Greysouthen and in collaboration with other churches to other local villages.
 With church's of other denominations we provide religious teaching and support in the community.
 The building of St Bridget's Church provides a rich historical heritage for this part of Cumbria.

 The Church is open on Sundays for services, at other times for weekday services, services on Religious Festivals, special services e.g. weddings.
-Church opening times are publicised on this site and also the 'A Church Near You' web site, and times of opening and details for contacting key holders are also on the Church noticeboards.
+Church opening times are publicised on this site and also the 'A Church Near You' web site, and times of opening and details for contacting key holders are also on this site and Church noticeboards.

 Diocesan Clergy are available to provide spiritual support to any individual at any time.